Singapore Tax Rates and Tax System

 With a single-tier tax system, Singapore only taxes company profits, but does not tax dividends issued to shareholders.
 Similarly, Singapore does not tax capital gains and most types of foreign-sourced income.
 For example, if you launch your startup and sell it for $100 million, you will pay ZERO taxes on your sale of shares in Singapore.

-The extensive network of Avoidance of Double Taxation Agreements (DTAs) and Unilateral Tax Credits allow for Singapore companies to limit or eliminate taxes on foreign-sourced income.
+The extensive network of Avoidance of Double Taxation Agreements (DTAs) and Unilateral Tax Credits allow Singapore companies to limit or eliminate taxes on foreign-sourced income.

-Attractive Tax System for Individuals
+How Tax System Benefits Individuals

 Singapore continues to attract top talent from around the world by offering low personal tax rates.
 Individuals can also greatly reduce their effective tax rate by taking advantage of the generous deductions offered by the Singapore government.